 Google Play Music All Access

 Don’t forget that Google Play Music also offers All-Access, which is a paid service to stream music, similar to Spotify.
 With that alongside your favourite tracks, it could make Google Play Music your all-time favourite online music player.
-What is your favourite music streaming service currently?
+What is your favorite music streaming service currently?